 Skip to content

-The Satellite1 HAT has two ports for optionally mounting external mmWave presence sensors: LD2410 or LD2450.
+The Satellite1 HAT has two ports for optionally mounting either the LD2410 or LD2450 mmWave human presence detecting radar sensors.
 These sensors have different possibilities, and suit different needs.
-Please read below.
+Depending on the sensor your choose you must flash the appropriate firmware to the Satellite1 using a USB-C cable.

 Sensor Positioning

-When the sensor is directly mounted to the HAT it will point in the direction of the microphone and LEDs, which may work for your situation.
-However, you can also use the sensors' included JST cable to position the sensor in any orientation you'd like so it is not directly mounted to the HAT.
+When the sensor is directly mounted to the Dev Kit it will point in the direction of the microphone and LEDs, which may work for your situation.
+However, as a Dev Kit you can always fashion cables that allow you to position the sensor in any orientation you'd like.

-1. Gate: this sensor is using "gate" as definition of distance range.
+1. Gate: these sensors use a "gate" as definition of distance range.
 This is some range of distance, which can be tuned separately from others.
 Think of it as of "onion" layer, with center on sensor.
 There are 8 gates on LD2410 (plus gate 0, but it's effectively useless).

 2. Distance Resolution: the "thickness" of one gate.
 The LD2410 can have resolution of 75cm or 20cm per gate.
 With resolution of 75cm per gate, maximum distance is 0.75 * 8 = 6 meters (sorry my Imperial-units-friends), while with 20cm it's 1.6 meters.
 But with latter you can achieve much better precision.